Akashkpillai/resume-analyzer/README.md

 ## AI Parsing

-The application uses OpenAI's GPT-3.5-turbo model to intelligently parse resumes.
-If an OpenAI API key is not provided, it falls back to basic regex-based parsing.
+The application uses GROQ's GPT-3.5-turbo model to intelligently parse resumes.
+If an GROQ API key is not provided, it falls back to basic regex-based parsing.

 **To enable AI parsing:**
-1. Get an OpenAI API key from https://platform.openai.com/
+1. Get an GROQ API key from https://platform.GROQ.com/
-2. Add it to your `.env` file as `OPENAI_API_KEY`
+2. Add it to your `.env` file as `GROQ_API_KEY`

 **What gets extracted:**
 - Personal information (name, email, phone)